 Courtyard houses embody the Chinese philosophy of “the unity of man and nature.”
 The current courtyard houses were mainly built from the Qing Dynasty to 1930s.
 Hutong (Alleys) is the most typical type of old lanes.
 More than 7,000 alleys scatter throughout the city, each has a story to tell.
 Those narrow lanes twist through older sections and form an open-air museum where you can happily wander for hours.

-The local cuisine such as Peking duck and sauced noodles with minced meat are a must-try.
+The local cuisine such as Peking duck and sauced noodles with minced meat is a must-try.
 Peking Duck is a world renowned dish.
 The ducks are roasted in charcoal ovens and then served by the cook with spices and special sauce.
 The taste of the duck meat will certainly refresh your taste buds and look, there’s more.
 You’ll definitely want to give the sauced noodles with minced meat a whirl, it’s the most popular dish had by the locals — a Chinese spaghetti, if you will.

 And it’s true.
-No other city in China attracts more travelers than Beijing.
+No other city in China attracts more travellers than Beijing.
 Almost every building of the city tells a story.
 The former imperial palace Forbidden City stands in the heart of Beijing and is the home to the emperors of Ming and Qing Dynasties; the palace complex seems grand and magnificent.

 Then you have the Great Wall, the most iconic symbol of China, which lies in north Beijing and is a must-see attraction.
 Summer Palace, the former imperial gardens of Qing Dynasty, covers a huge area.
 There are beautiful lakes, palaces, temples, modern buildings like The Nest (National Stadium) and The Water Cube (National Swimming Center) are also very popular among tourists.